New Jersey Opioid Prescription Malpractice Attorneys

 - oxycodone and naloxone (Targiniq ER)

-- Owed you a duty of care (you had a patient/doctor relationship),
+- The defendant physician owed you a duty of care – meaning you had a patient-healthcare provider relationship.

-- Breached that duty of care (he prescribed to you a medication that a reasonable physician, under the same circumstance, would not),
+- The defendant physician breached that duty of care – meaning he prescribed to you a medication that a reasonable physician, under the same circumstance, would not have prescribed.

-- And those ill effects caused you harm (the addiction made you lose your job, ruined your marriage, damaged your health, forced you to pay for expensive rehab, etc.).
+- Those ill effects caused you harm – meaning that the addiction made you lose your job, damaged your health, forced you to pay for expensive rehab, or caused personal loses to the family of a deceased patient.

-If you’ve suffered harm or lost a loved one due to opioid abuse, you need to speak to the legal team at Blume Forte Fried Zerres & Molinari for a free case evaluation.
-Call us today, at (973) 635-5400.
+If you’ve suffered harm or lost a loved one due to opioid dependence, you should speak to the legal team at Blume Forte Fried Zerres & Molinari for a free case evaluation.
+Contact us today at (973) 635-5400.

 - Opioid Abuse and Addiction – MedlinePlus